FAQ Outdoor hot tubs

 - If I order SPA equipment, where can I hide the pumps?

 We provide a wooden box for covering the electrical equipment.
 Fiberglass models have the pumps hidden between the fiberglass liner and the external wood decoration.
 Sand filter always requires a big wooden box (ca. 0.8 x 0.8 x 0.8 m) to be covered.

-- Do I need professional assistance for connecting electrical equipment?
+- Do I need professional assistance in connecting electrical equipment?

 - What is the power consumption of an electric heater?

-Power consumption can be calculated by multiply heating time and power of the electric heater: h x (kW) = kWh.
+Power consumption can be calculated by multiplying the heating time and power of the electric heater: h x (kW) = kWh.
 For example, if a 6kW electric heater was running for 2,5 hours, it would consume 15kWh.